KDE/digikam-doc/post_processing/send_images.rst

 When opening the tool from the application, the Email Images Options dialog will appear with the e-mail agent applications detected on your system.
 You can also select the items to send by **Images** list or **albums** collection.

 .. figure:: images/send_images_agents.webp
+    :alt:
+    :align: center

+    The Send Images E-mail Client Detection and Contents Selection

 With the Images list mode, you will show your pre-selected items from digiKam already in the list of the dialog.

 .. figure:: images/send_images_list.webp
+    :alt:
+    :align: center

+    The Send Images Tool and Selected List of Items

 Below the image list there are five buttons.
 The two left buttons are used to move a selected image in the list up or down.
 The middle button opens a file browser to add more files as needed in the usual file selection manner.